Buying travel insurance for Schengen Visa in India? From how much it costs to which one’s the best, clear all your doubts here!

-I mean we all know that travel insurance (and I am talking about a full coverage policy and not some cheap ‘cover-me-only-if-I-have-a-heart-attack’ policy) can be a useful thing.
-It keeps us safe from any personal damage, whether it’s a road accident or losing our passport somewhere on the journey.
-Yet, when we are buying it, our mind tells us how the chances of using the insurance premium are highly unlikely.
+And then, we all know that travel insurance (and I am talking about a full coverage policy and not some cheap ‘cover-me-only-if-I-have-a-heart-attack’ policy) is a useful thing.
+It keeps us safe from personal damages, whether it’s a road accident or losing our passports.
+Yet, when it comes to buying one, our mind tells us how the chances of using the insurance premium are highly unlikely.

 Wait… What?
 Did I say our travel insurance can cover us if we get robbed?